Broosky/Workers/README.md

 ## 🔹 **Key Features**

 - **Early Concept**
-  A basic implementation of the resource gathering mechanic with minimal AI logic, much improved upon in **Gatherers-Historic**.
+  A basic implementation of the resource gathering mechanic with minimal AI logic, much improved upon in **Gatherers-Legacy**.

 - **Basic Traversal**
   Implements programmatic destinations, using basic linear algebra to move units along paths.